sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ### IGlueApp

-Implementing this interface allows an object to be registered as a Glue42 application instance.
+Implementing this interface allows an object to be registered as a Glue42 app instance.

 *See also:*